SolidStateGroup/rio/rio-server/README.md

 You will also need to edit the configuration in `rio-server/firmware/rpi/lowlevel-server.py` (in the same way as `strandtest.py`).

 At this point you should be able to run rio-server and the rio logo will be displayed on your LED wall!

+#Video input support
+If you wish to utilise streaming video to your device you will need to install FFMPEG, this URL covers the instructions we used when building our wall https://owenashurst.com/?p=242..